Hill of Grace Vineyard – a rare treasure

 The Henschekes

 4th generation Stephen and Pru Henschke are the present custodians with a 5th and 6th generation. closely behind.
 What a responsibility.
+Both have contributed immensely to viticulture and the wine industry besides being guardians of the ancient and revered vineyard.

 South Australia’s wine industry is deep, rich in history and heritage with generations of old families of vinters, viticulturists and cellar masters.
 Each of them has a story to tell.